 How to make vegan pound cake:

-In one bowl, mix together the dry ingredients.
-That’s the flour, salt, and baking powder.
-Next, the vegan butter, sugar, and lemon zest get beat in a stand-up mixer.
+- Beat the vegan butter, sugar, and lemon zest get together in a stand-up mixer.

 Why alternate wet and dry ingredients?

 Good question!
 By alternating we are making sure the batter stays as tender as possible.